 The Vespa Club, an enthusiast group which I joined last year organized an outing to Malacca last Sunday.
-As I’ve always wanted to experience riding overseas, I jumped immediately when I knew about it.
+As I’ve always wanted to experience riding overseas, I jumped at the chance.
 Malaysia was a great place to start because of its vast natural terrain, picturesque sights as well as wonderful food along the way.

 After the check, I took in the beautiful sights as we crossed the bridge connecting Singapore and Malaysia.
 It was gorgeous to see the rising sun coming out from the sea and into the blue skies.
 At times like these, I wished I had a helmet camera.
 I would love to show you the lovely sights I saw while on the road.

-We stopped by Gelang Patah to meet up with the rest of the gang and to have our breakfast together.
+We stopped by Gelang Patah to meet up with the rest of the gang and have our breakfast together.
 In Malay, Gelang Patah translates to Broken Bracelet.
-But as to why the area was named as such is a mystery to me.
-I quickly exchanged my Singapore money to Malaysian money (1 SGD = 2.20 RM) and then I had Nasi Lemak and Teh Halia!
-Yum!
+I quickly exchanged my Singapore money to Malaysian money (1 SGD = 2.20 RM) and then I had Nasi Lemak and Teh Halia.

-After our breakfast, Roadster, who will be leading the group later on, briefed to us on the road that we will be travelling as well as cautioned us that because the travel would be long and monotonous, to try to keep ourselves awake and entertained.
+After our breakfast, Roadster, who will be leading the group later on, briefed to us about the road that we will be travelling as well as cautioned us that because the travel would be long and monotonous, it is important for us to try to keep ourselves awake and entertained.

 But first, we pumped petrol at the petronas petrol kiosk that was nearby.
 There is no Premium, 98 or 95 (and other different types of petrol).
-Here there was only two choices of oil.
+Here there were only two choices of oil.
 Petrol or diesel.
-I stared at the pump, not accustomed to how it works.

-Its very different here.
-The meter will not reset till the person has paid for his oil at the counter.
+Its’ very different here.
+You’d have to pay in advance and the meter will not reset till the person has paid for his fuel at the counter.
 So if the person takes his time, or worse, drive away without paying, the next person will have to wait a very long time.
 After a while, the meter reset and I filled my tank.
 I paid about ten ringgit for the fill.
-Cool!

-And that we started our journey.
+And then we started our journey.
 It was a very long ride.
-I kept myself entertained by listening to my mp3 player and taking in the view of the plantations.
-There was no commercial or housing buildings anywhere along the highway.
-It was only trees everywhere.
+I kept myself entertained by listening to my MP3 player and taking in the view of the plantations.
+There were no commercial or housing buildings anywhere along the highway, only trees everywhere.
 We stopped only for some of us to refuel and for all of us to stretch our legs.

 Here is a video of us at one of our stops :